Ephesus

 Xenophon of Ephesus was an Ephesian writer who lived between the 2nd and 3rd centuries AD.
-His work that has survived to the present day is the Ephesian Tale of Antheia and Habrocomes, or Ephesiaka, one of the oldest novels and one of the sources of Shakespeare’s Romeo and Juliet.
-The most important feature of this novel is that it is the first romantic and sexually explicit novel written in the world.
+His work that has survived to the present day is the Ephesian Tale of Antheia and Habrocomes, or Ephesiaka.
+This novel is one of the oldest known novels and a source for Shakespeare’s Romeo and Juliet.
+The most important feature of this work is that it is the first romantic and sexually explicit novel ever written.

-The Ephesian Tale of Antheia and Habrocomes was a satirical piece on the philosophy of Stoicism, particularly the Stoic view of slavery.
-The two protagonists are believed to have been written as Stoics and to be unmoved when faced with adversity.
-The character Habrocomes punishes himself by realizing that he is in love with Antheia and calls himself the slave of love.
-Habrocomes is then enslaved and tortured.
-This contrast was written by Xenophon to illustrate the Stoic belief that slavery to passion is worse than legal slavery.
+The Ephesian Tale of Antheia and Habrocomes serves as a satirical piece on the philosophy of Stoicism.
+It particularly critiques the Stoic view of slavery.
+The two protagonists are believed to embody Stoic ideals, remaining unmoved in the face of adversity.
+Habrocomes punishes himself for realizing he is in love with Antheia, calling himself the slave of love.
+He is then enslaved and tortured.
+This contrast illustrates the Stoic belief that slavery to passion can be more detrimental than legal slavery.

 The Pirate who kidnapped Habrocomes intended to have a sexual encounter with the main character.
 Habrocomes is then left alone with his stoic philosophical ideals of accepting fate and being indifferent to external influences.

-People who keep their promises and remain loyal to each other under all circumstances are virtuous, and their love is the greatest.
-This story is one of the most beautiful stories, and it tells how people who love each other very much can remain loyal to each other under all circumstances if they want to.
+People who keep their promises and remain loyal to one another are virtuous.
+Their love is the greatest.
+This story beautifully illustrates how those who love deeply can remain loyal under all circumstances if they choose to.

 The fathers of the young men who received this answer returned to the ancient city of Ephesus.
 They decided to get the children married as a family and send them out of Ephesus.
 After making vows to the goddess Artemis, a marriage ceremony that all of Ephesus would talk about for years was held.